Builder-roberts/Synthetik_Python_Mod/README.md

 A save editor tool for the game Synthetik written in python.

 # Version 2.6.1:
 ### NEW!
-Weaponspawn now GUARUNTEES one-weapon spawns from daily random run.
-As in, if you power token Nemesis, and only Nemesis,(close the game), use weaponspawn in Spawn menu, and use a daily run, you are GUARUNTEED to get Nemesis!
+Weaponspawn now SORT OF GUARUNTEES one-weapon spawns from daily random run.
+As in, if you power token Nemesis, and only Nemesis,(close the game), use weaponspawn in Spawn menu, and use a daily run, you are 50% GUARUNTEED to get Nemesis! (upon further testing it seems that occasionally it doesnt want to spawn, but it should be way more likely now
 ### Changing the values next to the items/modules/whatever in your loadout will now change their power! - Manual editing, essentially.
 ### Menubar! specifically File, Power, Misc, and Help.
 ### File: If you want to edit some other Synthetik (S1) Save file, simply open it!